public-learner/public-learner/README.md

 #### Eager to contribute..

 Something or anything to this open source world.
-Currently working on a self-employed project which is the next generation of a dating app
+Currently working on a self-employed project for the next generation of a dating app